Journalism: News media and the revolutions of the 18th and 19th centuries

-Newspapers played a significant role in mobilizing popular support in favor of the liberal revolutions of the late 18th and 19th centuries.
+Newspapers played a significant role in mobilizing popular support for the liberal revolutions of the late 18th and 19th centuries.
 In the American Colonies, newspapers motivated people to revolt against British rule by publishing grievances against the British crown and republishing pamphlets by revolutionaries such as Thomas Paine, while loyalist publications motivated support against the American Revolution.
 News publications in the United States would remain proudly and publicly partisan throughout the 19th century.
 In France, political newspapers sprang up during the French Revolution, with L'Ami du peuple, edited by Jean-Paul Marat, playing a particularly famous role in arguing for the rights of the revolutionary lower classes.
-Napoleon would reintroduce strict censorship laws in 1800, but after his reign print publications would flourish and play an important role in political culture.
+Napoleon would reintroduce strict censorship laws in 1800, but after his reign, print publications would flourish and play an important role in political culture.
 As part of the Revolutions of 1848, radical liberal publications such as the Rheinische Zeitung, Pesti Hírlap, and Morgenbladet would motivate people toward deposing the aristocratic governments of Central Europe.
 Other liberal publications played a more moderate role: The Russian Bulletin praised Alexander II of Russia's liberal reforms in the late 19th century, and supported increased political and economic freedoms for peasants as well as the establishment of a parliamentary system in Russia.
 Farther to the left, socialist and communist newspapers had wide followings in France, Russia and Germany despite being outlawed by the government.

 Early 20th century

 China

 Journalism in China before 1910 primarily served the international community.
-The overthrow of the old imperial regime in 1911 produced a surge in Chinese nationalism, an end to censorship, and a demand for professional, nation-wide journalism.
+The overthrow of the old imperial regime in 1911 produced a surge in Chinese nationalism, an end to censorship, and a demand for professional, nationwide journalism.
 All the major cities launched such efforts.
 By the late 1920s, however, there was a much greater emphasis on advertising and expanding circulation, and much less interest in the sort of advocacy journalism that had inspired the revolutionaries.

 France

 The Parisian newspapers were largely stagnant after the First World War; circulation inched up to six million a day from five million in 1910.
 The major postwar success story was Paris Soir; which lacked any political agenda and was dedicated to providing a mix of sensational reporting to aid circulation, and serious articles to build prestige.
-By 1939 its circulation was over 1.7 million, double that of its nearest rival the tabloid Le Petit Parisien.
+By 1939 its circulation was over 1.7 million, double that of its nearest rival, the tabloid Le Petit Parisien.
 In addition to its daily paper Paris Soir sponsored a highly successful women's magazine Marie-Claire.
 Another magazine Match was modeled after the photojournalism of the American magazine Life.